top of page

 Empowering student agency doesn’t mean a free-for-all.
 It means building thoughtful frameworks where learners can thrive.
 Consider integrating:

-✅ Learning playlists: Offer choice in process and product.
+• ✅ Learning playlists: Offer choice in processes and products.

 EduShift Tool Tip